Solaris Shade and Harvest Module

 This module provides:

-- Daylight harvesting — closed-loop dim from ambient light (ALS) toward a lux setpoint; open-loop fallback from sun position when sensors are unavailable
+- Daylight harvesting — closed-loop dim from interior ALS toward a lux setpoint, with a smooth rate-limited ramp; open-loop fallback from sun position when sensors are unavailable

-- Glare control — shade position from solar elevation/azimuth vs façade orientation
+- Glare control — shade position from solar elevation/azimuth vs façade orientation, adjusted by cloud cover

 - Facility zone scoping —

-harvest,glare,shading, and optionallightingzone types with per-zone tunables - Setpoint training — guided workflow to capture ALS baselines per harvest zone (closed loop)
+harvest,glare,shading,rooftop, and optionallightingzone types with per-zone tunables - Setpoint training — guided multi-point ALS capture so closed-loop harvest knows how much lux changes when dim changes

-- Manual override — same timed/latched model as Circadian; separate suspend state for harvest (lights) and glare (shades)
+- Manual override — same timed/latched model as Circadian; harvest and glare skip suspended targets

-- Preview charts — simulated harvest and glare curves for a selected date
+- Preview charts — simulated harvest and glare curves for the day

 - Automation integration — builtin tasks